Lise CHEVANCE

 What’s next?

-Article 78 creates an ad hoc status for cannabis for medical use: pending the granting of marketing authorizations (MA) in due form, the use of cannabis-based medicines may be authorized by the ANSM in the form of temporary MA, for a temporary period of 5 years, renewable.
-Such authorization may only be granted if the use of these products meets the special needs of a given patient, and there is no suitable pharmaceutical packsize available, including due to the absence of effective marketing, with, for example, a marketing authorization (article L5121-1 4° of the CSP).
+Article 78 of the Social Security Finance Act for 2024 precises that such prescription may only be done if the use of these products meets the special needs of a given patient, and there is no suitable pharmaceutical packsize available, including due to the absence of effective marketing, with, for example, a marketing authorization (article L5121-1 4° of the CSP).

 Are you wondering?
 Want to get started?